“The refusal of Minister Shabangu to furnish information is now making sense,” says TKAG (Treasure Karoo Action Group) spokesman Jonathan Deal.

 “The overriding principle is that the trust will support the transformation of South African society and therefore we look at organisations, causes or projects that are aligned to that overall objective,” Fihla said.

 By Bobby Jordan.
-Source: Business Live
+Source: Times Live